 This report provides release notes for how to use the Response Time Model (RTM) Toolkit for subsea capping.
-The RTM Toolkit consists of two parts: (1) this report and (2) the accompanying RTM schedule, available in two formats.
-[NB: As of December 2019, only the MS Project version of the RTM toolkit is available.
-Another version in an additional format is expected in early 2020.]
+The RTM Toolkit consists of two parts: (1) this report and (2) the accompanying RTM schedule, available in three formats.
 The RTM Toolkit was developed to be used by an Operator to predict an estimated response timeline for capping a subsea well blowout.

 This report explains the industry’s justification for creating a generic RTM that can be used by any operator in any world region, describe the basic operations that the RTM represents, and provide guidance notes and instructions for how to use the RTM schedule.